Poles in Ukraine: Early medieval times

 In early medieval times the western territory of what is now Ukraine (Eastern Galicia) was known as Red Ruthenia.
 It was settled by tribes of Western Slavs – Lendians.
 According to the Nestor – Primary Chronicle tribe of Lendians were 'Lachy' (Lechites) and their Duke Wlodzislav took part in dealing with Byzantine empire together with the Rus.
 It is first attested in AD 981, when Vladimir the Great of Kievan Rus conquered the Red Ruthenian strongholds in his military campaign on the border with the land of Lendians.
 Nestor reports in his chronicle that: "Vladimir marched upon the Lyakhs (k Lyakbotri) and took their cities: Peremyshl (modern Przemyśl), Cherven (modern Czermno), and other towns."

-In the following century, the area was taken by Boleslav the Brave of Poland in 1018, then retrieved by Kievan Rus' in 1031 and recaptured by Poland in 1069.
+In the following century, the area was taken by Boleslav the Brave of Poland in 1018, then won by the Kievan Rus' in 1031 and recaptured by Poland in 1069.
 From 1080 until 1349 this region was part of Kievan Rus or the Kingdom of Galicia–Volhynia.
 During this time Polish settlers helped to economically develop the region and they formed a significant element in the courts of the Galician rulers.

 Following the extinction of the Rurikid dynasty and the end of the Galician-Volhynian kingdom, this region was seized by the Polish Crown, and included in the Polish–Lithuanian peace treaty signed in 1366 by Casimir III of Poland, with Liubartas of Lithuania.
 A Roman Catholic Archdiocese was established in the old Galician capital of Halych in 1375, and was transferred to Lviv in 1412.
 Native nobles (boyars) who refused to declare allegiance to the Polish kingdom were dispossessed of their lands, which were granted to arriving nobles from Poland.
 Large numbers of settlers came to Galician lands from Lesser Poland; Polish nobles were given land grants, Polish peasants settled in the countryside and Polish, German and Armenian merchants and craftsmen settled in the towns.
 Over time, many but not all of the remaining native nobility (particularly the wealthy ones with much land) as well as the townspeople assimilated into Polish culture, while the Polish peasant settlers assimilated into the native culture.

-In Ukrainian lands further east, near the Kyiv region, the first Polish settlers were prisoners of war who were captured by Yaroslav the Wise during his war against Poland in 1030–1031 and settled on lands near Kyiv, where they became farmers and assimilated into the local population.
+In the Ukrainian lands further east, near the Kyiv region, the first Polish settlers were prisoners of war who were captured by Yaroslav the Wise during his war against Poland in 1030–1031 and settled on lands near Kyiv, where they became farmers and assimilated into the local population.
 More Polish settlers arrived in the 12th century, resulting in the establishment of a Roman Catholic mission in Kyiv.